-Little Acorns Trail (SNR)

-Grades: PreK-3; Year-round
+Earthwalks (SNR) Grades PreK-8; September-November, March-May

-Take your young learners on an exciting adventure along this easy self-guided trail.
-Pick up a key and backpack at the Visitor Center containing everything you'll need as you unlock the seven activity boxes along your hike.
-Each activity box contains two activities that are designed to help children learn about the plants, animals, and habitats of Missouri.
-Length of program: varies; fee: \$1 per student by using their five senses.
-Instructors will lead your students on a walk through diverse ecosystems and they will use their sense of touch to identify natural objects, sense of hearing to identify birds, and sense of sight to simulate how animals see.
+Students will explore the wonders of the natural world by using their 5 senses.
+Instructors will lead your students on a walk through diverse ecosystems, and they will use their sense of touch to identify natural objects, sense of hearing to identify birds, and sense of sight to simulate how animals see.
 This light and comfortable approach to nature can be adapted for different ages.
 Capacity: 60 students; length of program: 120 minutes; fee: \$2 per student